What are the Responsible Seafood Innovation Awards?

 How are the finalists determined?
 What’s the timeline?

-In the first round of judging, seven judges narrow the list of applicants for each of the two categories (aquaculture and wild-capture fisheries) to nine by Aug 5.
+In the first round of judging, seven judges narrow the list of applicants for each of the two categories (aquaculture and wild-capture fisheries) to nine.
 The judges are GSA’s Dan Lee and George Chamberlain and current and former GSA Standards Oversight Committee (SOC) members Patrick Blow of Marks & Spencer, Alejandro Buschmann of i-mar Research and the Development Center of Coastal Resources and Environments, Lukas Manomaitis of the U.S. Soybean Export Council, Dawn Purchase of the Marine Conservation Society and Michael Tlusty of the University of Massachusetts-Boston.
-In the second round of judging, the 12-member SOC selects three finalists for each of the two categories by Aug.
-12. The six finalists (three for each category) will then be invited to attend the Responsible Seafood Summit in Saint John, New Brunswick, Canada, and present their innovations during a reception on Tuesday, Oct.
-3. The two winners will be announced at that time.
+In the second round of judging, the 12-member SOC selects three finalists for each of the two categories.
+The six finalists are then invited to attend the Responsible Seafood Summit – which in 2023 took place in Saint John, New Brunswick, Canada – to present their innovations during a reception, with the winners being decided by audience vote.

 2022